boonepeter/boonepeter.github.io/content/posts/unnecessary_bigquery_optimization.md

 WHERE zip_code in ('52722', '50314')
 GROUP BY zip_code;
 ```
-The execution plan is more straigntforward and actually only reads the data once.
 The amount of data processed is the same as the first two queries (476.4 MiB).
+However, the query plan is much simpler and only reads from the dataset once:

 ```
 S00: Input
   READ